vyomasystems-lab/challenges-padmaja118/level1_design1/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in 4-bit inputs *a* and *b* and gives 5-bit output *sum*
+The test drives inputs to the Design Under Test (31x1 mux module here) which takes in 31 two bit wide inputs and 5 wide sel and gives two bit wide output *out*

 The values are assigned to the input port using below code.
 As mux design takes 31 (0 to 30) inputs and each input is 2 bit wide, I have a for loop veriable i from 0 to 30 and assign i to the select line.
 Then for each select line, i have another loop from 0 to 3 to drive the inputs and check the output with the expected output.